 It's certainly hard to tell who will flourish and who will fall when it comes to coaching changes in college basketball.
 We've had another active year in the college coaching carousel and what schools have made a good grade and who is set to struggle?

 Appalachian State Mountaineers

 In: Jim Fox (Davidson Assistant)

 It seems like the Mountaineers whiffed on a number of coaches, including Duggar Baucom and Bobby Lutz, before landing on Fox.
 Obviously Fox comes from a successful program, but I don't think he brings the same level of energy that Yodeling Yosef is going to need moving to the Sun Belt.

 In: Chris Jans (Wichita St Assistant)

 Hiring the top assistant from a program like Wichita State must look like a homerun to many fans but I'm not totally sold on Jans.
-He got strong ties to the among the JUCO ranks, but he seems like one of those assistants that were there more for recruiting prowess than X's and O's.
+He has strong ties to the JUCO ranks, but he seems like one of those assistants that were there more for recruiting prowess than X's and O's.
 He was VERY successful at the JUCO level a decade ago, it'll be interesting to see if that translates.